PaulTreanor/paultreanor.com/pages/spacedaws-devlog.md

 </p>

-### 1 March 2024 - Throwing in the flag
+### 1 March 2024 - Throwing in the towel
 So I'm giving up on SpacedAWS, at least for the foreseeable future.
-There's still months of work needed to get a shippable MVP and my interest in the project is just not there any more, so I'm throwing in the flag.
+There's still months of work needed to get a shippable MVP and my interest in the project is just not there any more, so I'm throwing in the towel.

 It's a good lesson about keeping side projects small.
 Whatever I do next will be something I can get into user's hands within 5 hours of work.
 Something I can release very small and then build out.